 - monitor potential risk areas in the supply chain; and

 - provide adequate protection to whistle blowers.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015, has been reviewed and adopted by the Board and constitutes our Group's slavery and human trafficking statement for the financial year ending 31 December 2019.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 is reviewed and adopted by the Board and constitutes our Group's slavery and human trafficking statement for the financial year ending 31 December 2020.